How to Code a Website

 </section>

-When you save the file and navigate to it via your browser, you’ll see that you basically have two very similar blocks one below the other, with the same color background:
+When you save the file and navigate to it via your browser, you’ll see that you basically have two very similar blocks one below the other.
+Notice we already removed the bg-primary class from the main content section so it gets a white background instead of the colored one:

 about page head